 - Nerve damage: In rare cases, the nerve to the tooth can be damaged during the root canal procedure, resulting in pain, numbness or tingling in the lips, gums, tongue, or chin.

 - Apicoectomy: In rare cases, if retreatment is not possible, you may need to have a surgical procedure called an apicoectomy.
 During an apicoectomy, the surgeon will make an incision in your gums and remove the root tip.
-The root canal will then be sealed.
+The canal will then be sealed.

 Does Insurance Cover a Root Canal for Children?